AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

   \alib{strings;TString;String},
   \alib{strings;TCString;CString} and
   \alib{strings;TAString;AString}.
-  It is active only when compiler symbol \ref ALIB_DEBUG_STRINGS is \c true.
+  It is active only when the compiler-symbol \ref ALIB_DEBUG_STRINGS is \c true.
   The macro is placed in almost every method.